emuise/code-structProdSem/scripts/manuscript/manuscript.md

 gradients.
-Redundancy analyses found that remote sensing indicators of forest structure were not strongly related to indicators of ecosystem productivity (represented by the Dynamic Habitat Indices, DHIs), with the structural information only explaining 16% of the variation in the DHIs.
-Complex metrics of forest structure, such as above ground biomass, did not contribute additional information over simpler height-based attributes that can be directly estimated with light detection and ranging (LIDAR) observations.
+Redundancy analyses found that remote sensing indicators of forest structure were not strongly related to indicators of ecosystem productivity (represented by the Dynamic Habitat Indices, DHIs), with the structural information only explaining 15.7% of the variation in the DHIs.
+Complex metrics of forest structure, such as aboveground biomass, did not contribute additional information over simpler height-based attributes that can be directly estimated with light detection and ranging (LIDAR) observations.
 With respect to ecosystem conditions, we